Policy last updated

 FISO 2.0

-Outlined below are the descriptors of the 5 core elements that reflect the evidence of what makes the most difference to student outcomes.
+Outlined below are the 5 core elements that reflect the evidence of what makes the most difference to all student outcomes, including for priority cohorts such as Koorie students, students with a disability and English as an Additional Language (EAL) students.

 Leadership

-Leadership is the development of shared processes and actions by staff and students that build a positive school climate for learning and wellbeing through practices and relationships based on high expectations, shared values and a culture of trust.
+Leadership is the development of shared processes and actions by staff and students that build a positive school climate for learning and wellbeing.
+This is done through practices and relationships that are culturally inclusive, based on high expectations, shared values and a culture of trust.

 Teaching and learning